Why "100% American Made"?

 But our plan goes a lot deeper than “Made in the USA.”
 Our products are rooted in neighborhood craftsmanship and we spend a ton of time getting to know our farmers and suppliers.
 They’re the West Texas families who have grown organic cotton for decades; the northern Wyoming farmers who figured out how to naturally grow gluten-free oats; the South Carolina mills that spin the organic cotton yarn into fabric; and the North Carolina mom-and-pop shop that does our all-natural dyeing

-Nyme Organics isn’t just “Proudly Made in the USA.”
+Nyme Organics isn’t just “100% American Made.”
 Nyme Organics means proudly grown in Texas and New Mexico; proudly harvested in Wyoming; proudly stitched, hand-dyed and printed in the Carolinas.